-This report was prepared for the exclusive use and sole benefit of ECA Marcellus Trust I as of December 31, 2010 and may not be put to other use without our prior written consent for such use.
+This report was prepared for the exclusive use and sole benefit of the Trust as of December 31, 2011 and may not be put to other use without our prior written consent for such use.
 The data and work papers used in the preparation of this report are available for examination by authorized parties in our offices.
 Please contact us if we can be of further service.